gatling/gatling/src/sphinx/session/session_api.rst

   * you don't have a typo in a feeder file header
   * you don't have a typo in a Gatling EL expression
-  * your feed action is properly called (e.g. could be be properly chained with other action because a dot is missing)
+  * your feed action is properly called (e.g. could be properly chained with other action because a dot is missing)
   * the check that should have saved it actually failed

 .. _session-api: